Primarily quasilocal fields and 1-dimensional abstract local class field theory: Galois cohomological interpretation of Theorem

-\begin{proof} The equivalence (i)$\leftrightarrow $(iii) is implied by Proposition 3.3, Remark 3.4 (ii) and Theorem 3.1.
-Note also that Br$(E) _{p} = \{0\}$ if and only if $\mathcal{G}(E (p)/E)$ is a free pro-$p$-group, i.e. a $p$-group of Demushkin type of degree zero (cf. \cite{W1}, Theorem~3.1, \cite{W2}, page 725, and \cite{S1}, Ch.
+\begin{proof} The equivalence (i)$\leftrightarrow $(iii) is implied by Proposition \ref{prop3.3}, Remark \ref{rema3.4} (ii) and Theorem \ref{theo3.1}.
+Note also that Br$(E) _{p} = \{0\}$ if and only if $\mathcal{G}(E (p)/E)$ is a free pro-$p$-group, i.e. a $p$-group of Demushkin type of degree zero (cf. \cite{W1}, Theorem~3.1, \cite{W2}, page 725, and \cite{S2}, Ch.
 I, 4.1 and 4.2).
-In particular, this holds when $\mathcal{G}(E (p)/E)$ is of rank $1$ as a pro-$p$-group, since then $\mathcal{G}(E (p)/E) \cong \ZZ _{p}$ (see, e.g., \cite{Ch6}, I, Remark~3.4 (ii)).
-These observations, \cite{Ch6}, I, Lemma~3.8, and the end of Proposition 2.2 (ii) prove that (ii)$\leftrightarrow $(iii).
+In particular, this holds when $\mathcal{G}(E(p)/E)$ is of rank $1$ as a pro-$p$-group, since then $\mathcal{G}(E(p)/E) \cong \mathbb Z _{p}$ (see, e.g., \cite{Ch6}, I, Remark~3.4 (ii)).
+These observations, \cite{Ch6}, I, Lemma~3.8, and the end of Proposition \ref{prop2.2} (ii) prove that (ii)$\leftrightarrow $(iii).
 It remains to be seen that (iii)$\leftrightarrow $(iv).
-As $E$ is nonreal and $p \in P(E)$, one obtains from Galois theory and \cite{Wh2}, Theorem~2, that $\mathcal{G}(E (p)/E)$ possesses a closed normal subgroup $H$, such that $\mathcal{G}(E (p)/E)/H \cong \ZZ _{p}$.
-Since Br$(E) _{p} \neq \{0\}$, this means that $H \neq \{1\}$, so it follows from \cite{Ch6}, I, Proposition~4.6 (ii), and Galois cohomology (see \cite{S1}, Ch.
-I, 4.2 and Proposition 15) that $H$ and $\mathcal{G}(E (p)/E)$ have cohomological dimensions cd$(H) = 1$ and cd$(\mathcal{G}(E (p)/E)) = 2$.
+As $E$ is nonreal and $p \in P(E)$, one obtains from Galois theory and \cite{Wh2}, Theorem~2, that $\mathcal{G}(E(p)/E)$ possesses a closed normal subgroup $H$, such that $\mathcal{G}(E (p)/E)/H \cong \mathbb Z _{p}$.
+Since Br$(E) _{p} \neq \{0\}$, this means that $H \neq \{1\}$, so it follows from \cite{Ch6}, I, Proposition~4.6 (ii), and Galois cohomology (see \cite{S2}, Ch.
+I, 4.2 and Proposition~15) that cd$(H) = 1$ and cd$(\mathcal{G}(E (p)/E)) = 2$.
 Hence, by Teichm\"uller's theorem (cf. \cite{Dr}, Ch.
-9, Theorem 4) and Proposition 2.2 (iii), (iii)$\to $(iv).
-To prove the implication (iv)$\to $(iii), we need the following results of Galois cohomology (see \cite{MS}, (11.5), and \cite{Ko1}, Proposition~3.26):
+9, Theorem~4) and Proposition \ref{prop2.2} (iii), (iii)$\to $(iv).
+To prove that (iv)$\to $(iii) we need the following results (see \cite{MS}, (11.5), and \cite{Ko1}, Proposition~3.26):